The Restaurant Inspector

 The Restaurant Inspector is an observational documentary television series, fronted by Fernando Peire, which airs on British terrestrial television station, Channel 5.
 It is a spin-off from the popular British programme The Hotel Inspector.
 The first series, narrated by Holly Aird, commenced on 6 June 2011.
 Series 2, narrated by Caroline Quentin, began on 3 May 2012.

-In this makeover reality show on struggling British restaurants, Peire, Director of London's world-famous The Ivy restaurant, goes undercover to sample the venue, food and service before revealing his identity and offering advice.
+In this makeover reality show about struggling British restaurants, Peire, director of London's world-famous The Ivy restaurant, goes undercover to sample the venue, food and service before revealing his identity and offering advice.